Sex Addiction is a Mental Health Disorder

 What are the Sex Addiction Treatment Methods?

 Sex addiction treatment methods are similar to treating other mental health disorders.
 In most cases, treatment for sex addiction includes a combination of medications, individual psychotherapy, and group therapy.
 Medications used to treat sex addiction may also target underlying mood disorders, so antidepressants are common.
-Treatment can be found in either an outpatient or inpatient program format.
+For many entering in inpatient program our outpatient program will be key to recovery and receiving a proper evaluation and treatment plan.

 Different modalities of psychotherapy can be utilized to treat the hypersexual disorder.
 The most common ones are cognitive behavioral therapy, psychodynamic therapy, and acceptance and commitment therapy.
 In most cases the psychodynamic approach, which focuses more on childhood issues and trauma, is reserved for individual therapy sessions, but the other two behavioral therapies are effective in a group setting.
 Group therapy is a good setting for the sex addict to gain an understanding that they are not unique in experiencing the disorder, as well as external reinforcement.